Car Insurance Loyalty Discounts: How Much Money Can you Save?

-Loyalty discounts on car insurance can vary in their amount and your eligibility.
-These discounts are intended to retain loyal customers and reduce churn.
-Still, loyalty discounts shouldn’t be the only reason to choose an insurance company.
 Our Experts recommend considering them along with your total cost of coverage, policy benefits, customer service, and other discounts.
 They should be an add on to get the best value on your car insurance policy.

 What is a Car Insurance Loyalty Discount, and How Does It Work?

-A loyalty discount is extra savings on their premiums that insurers give their policyholders for staying with their insurance company for a period of time.
-These auto insurance discounts encourage customer retention by providing savings to those who keep continuous coverage and don’t switch insurers.
-Typically, the longer you’re with an insurance company, the more money you save, with some companies increasing the discounts amount at each policy renewal.
+A loyalty discount is extra savings that insurers give their customers for staying with their company for an extended period of time.
+These auto insurance discounts encourage customer retention by giving savings to those who keep continuous coverage and don’t switch insurers.

 How Do Loyalty Discounts Work?